netbox-community/netbox-qrcode/docs/README_Subpages/README_Configuration.md

 The plugin is configured in the Netbox configuration file: configuration.py If you have followed the standard installation of Netbox, the configuration file is located under: /opt/netbox/netbox/netbox/configuration.py

-The following options are available:
+The following options are available.
+If the same variable name is specified several times in several lines, these are different examples.
+Entries with ‘# DEFAULT’ are system defaults.

 ## General Plugin